otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-authentication-rbac-api-testing.md

 ## Role-Based Access Control (RBAC)

 **Role-Based Access Control (RBAC)** is a security mechanism that restricts access to resources based on the roles assigned to users.
 In RBAC, permissions are assigned to roles, and users are assigned to roles.
 It allows for a more manageable and scalable way to control access to resources.
-For example, you can have roles like `ADMIN`, `NORMAL_USER`, and `GUEST`, each with different permissions.
+For example, you can have roles like `ADMIN`, `NORMAL`, and `GUEST`, each with different permissions.

 ---